Compassion fatigue

 Compassion fatigue is an evolving concept in the field of traumatology.
 The term has been used interchangeably with secondary traumatic stress (STS), which is sometimes simply described as the negative cost of caring.
 Secondary traumatic stress is the term commonly employed in academic literature, although recent assessments have identified certain distinctions between compassion fatigue and secondary traumatic stress (STS).

 Compassion fatigue is a form of traumatic stress resulting from repeated exposure to traumatized individuals or aversive details of traumatic events while working in a helping or protecting profession.
 This indirect form of trauma exposure differs from experiencing trauma oneself.

 Compassion fatigue is considered to be the result of working directly with victims of disasters, trauma, or illness, especially in the health care industry.
 Individuals working in other helping professions are also at risk for experiencing compassion fatigue.
 These include doctors, caregivers, child protection workers, veterinarians, clergy, teachers, social workers, palliative care workers, journalists, police officers, firefighters, paramedics, animal welfare workers, health unit coordinators, and student affairs professionals.
 Non-professionals, such as family members and other informal caregivers of people who have a chronic illness, may also experience compassion fatigue.
-The term was first coined in 1992 by Carla Joinson to describe the negative impact hospital nurses were experiencing as a result of their repeated, daily exposure to patient emergencies.
+The term was coined in 1992 by Carla Joinson to describe the negative impact hospital nurses were experiencing as a result of their repeated, daily exposure to patient emergencies.